shihab17/bus-ticket-react/README.md

 ### Features

- - Bus searching by loaction
+ - Bus searching by location
- - User see bus by searching loaction
+ - User see bus by searching location
- - User can select his/her favourite saet if seat is avaliavle
+ - User can select his/her favorite seat if seat is available
  - User can see account summary
  - User can buy ticket